Windham County Drug Possession Attorney

 - Did the police search and seizure remain within the boundaries of the search and seizure warrant?

 - Were you actually in possession of drugs or controlled substances?

-Attorney Jerome Paun will thoroughly investigate your drug possession case to determine if these or other defenses may be available to you and whether you are eligible for a diversionary program that, if successfully completed, would result in dismissal of the charges against you.
+Attorney Jerome Paun will thoroughly investigate your drug possession case to determine if these or other defenses may be available to you and whether you are eligible for a diversionary program that, if completed, would result in the dismissal of the charges against you.

 Even when the drug possession charges cannot be dismissed, Attorney Paun has extensive experience negotiating with prosecutors for better solutions, including diversionary programs such as the Drug Education and Community Service Program (DE&CSP) or a motion to suspend prosecution for substance dependence treatment.
 You can avoid a conviction and/or jail time through skillful advocacy and various defense strategies.

 Contact Our Windham County Drug Possession Lawyer Today

 Contact an experienced Windham County drug possession lawyer for the skilled defense you deserve.
 Attorney Jerome Paun has almost 40 years of legal experience, including experience defending students trying heroin for the first time and individuals the criminal justice system calls "repeat offenders."

 Contact The Law Office of Jerome Paun today to schedule a FREE consultation with our drug possession attorney in Windham County!

 Client TestimonialsA Reputation for Excellence